pkourouklidis/panoptes-wiki/Core-Concepts.md

     parameters pValue
 }
 ```
+A couple of clarifications:
 - As PDL is used for specifying the monitoring process at a high level, the algorithm itself is implemented in a general-purpose programming language and stored in the git repository specified with the _codebase_ keyword.
-How the algorithm is implemented depends on the _Algorithm Runtime_ that is used to execute it.
+If you visit the [git repository](https://gitlab.agile.nat.bt.com/BETALAB/research/panoptes/example-algorithm-repo) of the above _Base Algorithm_, you will observe that it is very sparse.
+It only contains a single python file with a single function.
+It contains no logic regarding fetching _historical data_ and _live data_.
+This is because the data fetching is handled by the _Algorithm Runtime_ that each _Algorithm references.
+We will explain more about _Algorithm Runtimes_ in the next section.

 - When an _Algorithm_ is executed it must return a number in [0,n), where n is the number specified with the _severity levels_ keyword.
 The value 0 should be used to signify the absence of dataset shift and subsequent numbers to signify the presence of dataset shift of increasing severity.
-Users can specify different _Actions_ to be taken in response to different _severity levels_.

 - An _Algorithm_ can be parameterized.
 The names of the _Algorithm's_ parameters are specified with the _parameters_ keyword.